Reinforcement Learning for Control of Evolutionary and Ecological Processes: RESULTS

-Our definition of $\mathbf{B}$ is such that this would be equivalent to the earlier $\mathbf{C}_a$ if our inferences were perfect, but this would require a perfect linear model of all molecular interactions involved - a fundamental impossibility given the nonlinearity of biological processes.
-Additionally, values of $\vec{c}$ - and thus $\mathbf{C}_a$ - would be noisy estimates from data.
+Our definition of $\mathbf{B}$ is such that this would be equivalent to the earlier $\mathbf{C}_a$ if our inferences were perfect, but this would require a perfect linear model of all molecular interactions involved -- a fundamental impossibility given the nonlinearity of biological processes.
+Additionally, values of $c$ -- and thus $\mathbf{C}_a$ -- would be noisy estimates from data.

-We pause momentarily to note a potentially non-obvious feature of \cref{full_cell_model_in_section_the_model}.
-Later on we will discuss this model as being a quadratic dynamical system, yet it is clear that the term $\vec{1}(\mathbf{B}\vec{x})^T(\mathbf{G}\vec{x})$ is quadratic but will then be multiplied by $\mathbf{C}_B$ - which is a function of $\vec{x}$.
-However, because of the structure of the problem - as seen in the fact that we have a scalar value multiplied by $\vec{1}$ so that it will be applied to all vector elements of $\partial_t\vec{c}$ - this is equivalent to defining an additional variable.
-This would be a book-keeping variable, in some sense, such that we have $\vec{1}(\mathbf{B}\vec{x})^T(\mathbf{G}\vec{x}) = \vec{1}x_{\text{book}}$ separate from the actual $\vec{x}$ entries.
-Its dynamics would then be $\partial_t x_{\text{book}} = (\mathbf{B}\vec{x})^T(\mathbf{G}\vec{x})$ to preserve system structure.
+We note a potentially non-obvious feature of \cref{full_cell_model_in_section_the_model}.
+We refer to this model as being a quadratic dynamical system, yet it is clear that the term $\vec{1}(\mathbf{B}x)^T(\mathbf{G}x)$ is quadratic but will then be multiplied by $\mathbf{C}_B$ -- which is a function of $x$.
+However, because of the structure of the problem -- as seen in the fact that we have a scalar value multiplied by $\vec{1}$ so that it will be applied to all vector elements of $d_tc$ -- this is equivalent to defining an additional variable.
+This would be a book-keeping variable, in some sense, such that we have $\vec{1}(\mathbf{B}x)^T(\mathbf{G}x) = \vec{1}x_{\text{book}}$ separate from the actual $x$ entries.
+Its dynamics would then be $d_t x_{\text{book}} = (\mathbf{B}x)^T(\mathbf{G}x)$ to preserve system structure.
 As a result, every component of the dynamical system is either of either linear or quadratic order.
 The same approach can easily be extended to the full model of \cref{dynamical_system_model} and its equivalent 2nd-order equation.

-We assume dynamics to alterations in the ecology can be approximated as some multidimensional impulse at time $t_0$ which decays back to a baseline. $\mathbf{U}$ is a diagonal matrix analogous to $\mathbf{C}_B$, but for the vector of inputs $\vec{u}$ as
+We assume dynamics to alterations in the ecology can be approximated as some multidimensional impulse at time $t_0$ which decays back to a baseline. $\mathbf{U}$ is a diagonal matrix analogous to $\mathbf{C}_B$, but for the vector of inputs $u$ as